 If you file an application under the Patent Cooperation Treaty (PCT), your national filing costs in the countries you wish to get a patent in are due approximately 30 months from your priority date for most countries and 31 months for Australia.
 Please check each country's requirements to ensure the correct fees are paid on time.

 If you choose to pursue patent protection without professional advice you should take extreme care to understand the fees you will be required to pay and when you are required to pay them.

 Examinations and searches

-Fees are payable for examinations and for searches done in the case of patent applications filed under the PCT.
+Fees are payable for examination for all patent applications and for searches done in the case of patent applications filed under the PCT.

 Innovation patents do not have to be examined.
 If you wish, you can keep your patent as an unexamined innovation patent and never request examination.
 If competitors request examination of your innovation patent, they have to pay half of the examination fee and you have to pay the other half.
 If you do not pay, the patent will cease.

 Standard patent applications must be examined.
-If you haven't requested examination yourself, anywhere up to 55 months from your earliest priority date you will be directed to request examination and pay the examination fee.
-You have six months to request examination from the date of this direction.
-If you fail to request examination and pay the fee your application will lapse.
+You must request examination and pay the examination fee within 5 years of your filing date.
+If you haven't requested examination yourself, anywhere up to 55 months from your earliest priority date you.
+You may also be directed to request examination and pay the examination fee, in which case.
+You have twosix months to request examination from the date of this direction.
+If you fail to request examination and pay the fee within the requisite periods your application will lapse.